communisaas/communique/src/lib/policies/serviceTerms.md

 ## 2. Changes to Terms

 We reserve the right to update or change these Terms at any time.
-If a revision is material, we will try to provide at least 30 days' notice prior to any new terms taking effect, as required by California law.
+If a revision, in our sole discretion, is material, we will notify users via email and/or a prominent notice on our Website and application, prior to the change becoming effective.
+We will provide at least 30 days' notice prior to any new terms taking effect, as required by California law.
+Your continued use of Communique following the posting of changes to these Terms means that you accept those changes.

 ## 3. User Accounts